JeromeLM/firstHexagonalArchitectureAttempt/README.md

 Use Case 3 : A user can edit one of his messages from his personal timeline
 - Business rules :
   - same as the ones of Use Case 1

+Use Case 4 : A user can subscribe to another user's timeline